FernandaFranco/170-study-guide/topics_review.md

 # What are the benefits of using view templates?
 Be able to use an ERB template in a Sinatra route.

-Templates are important so we can embed dynamic code into it.
+Templates are files that contain text that is converted into HTML before being sent to a user's browser in a response.
+They're important so we can embed dynamic values (defined in ruby code) into what's sent to the client, instead of a static file.

 # What is the session?
 Where it is stored?
 How it is used?

 # Write a view helper and use it within a view template.

 # Explain how redirection works and why it would be needed in a web application.

+routes don't have to return html/photo/static files.
+It can also send the browser to a different url using redirect.
+The redirect method sets the url in the Location header.
+We use redirect when:

+- creating/updating some data
+- user stumble into an inexistent page